 All of these activities help to shield the man from the consequences of his addictive behavior.
 He has a consequence of his addiction, but his wife is shielding him from that consequence.
 He isn’t required to feel the hangover, and he doesn’t have to explain his actions.
 His wife anticipates his needs and accounts for them.

 Enabling can also occur between a parent and a child.
-A teen girl might spend a wild weekend with friends, using marijuana and other drugs.
+A young adult daughter might spend a wild weekend with friends, using marijuana and other drugs.
 This is behavior she’s engaged in time and time again.
 When their party is broken up by the police, the parents may enable the behavior by:

 - Bailing the girl out of jail